sadraddini/pypolycontain/README.md

 # pypolycontain: A Python Package for Polytope Containment Problems

 The polytope containment problem is deciding whether a polytope is a contained within another polytope.
-This problem has strong relevance in computational convexity, and arises in applications such as verification and control of linear/hybrid systems.
-The complexity of the problem heavily depends on how the polytopes are represented.
-We focus on representations given as affine transformations of polytopes that are described by their hyperplanes (H-polytopes).
-Affine transformations of H-polytopes are able to capture a broad range of polytopes for which hyperplane representations are not efficient, such as Zonotopes, convex hulls and Minkowski sums of multiple H-polytopes.
- We provide sufficient conditions, or necessary and sufficient conditions for some cases, to efficiently cast the polytope containment problem as a set of linear constraints.
- These efficient encodings enable us to designate certain components of  polytopes as decision variables, which may be added to a given set of (mixed-integer) linear constraints.
-We present examples on applications to Zonotope algebra and formal controller verification for a hybrid system.
+This problem is rooted in computational convexity, and arises in applications such as verification and control of dynamical systems.
+The complexity heavily depends on how the polytopes are represented.
+Describing polytopes by their hyperplanes (H-polytopes) is a popular representation but not efficient for affine transformations of H-polytopes, which we refer to as AH-polytopes.
+Zonotopes, orthogonal projections of H-polytopes, and convex hulls/Minkowski sums of multiple H-polytopes can be efficiently represented as AH-polytopes.
+While there exists efficient necessary and sufficient conditions for AH-polytope in H-polytope containment, the case of AH-polytope in AH-polytope is known to be NP-complete.
+In this paper, we provide a sufficient condition for this problem that is cast as a linear program, which its size grows quadratically with problem size.
+Special cases on zonotopes, Minkowski sums, convex hulls, and disjunctions of H-polytopes are studied.
+These efficient encodings enable us to designate certain components of polytopes as decision variables, and incorporate them into a (mixed-integer) convex optimization problem.
+We present examples on zonotope containment problem, polytopic Hausdorff distances, zonotope order reduction, inner approximations of orthogonal projections, and demonstrate the usefulness of our results on formal controller verification and synthesis for hybrid systems.

 ## Setup
 ```
 git clone https://github.com/sadraddini/pypolycontain.git
 export PYTHONPATH=clone-dir:${PYTHONPATH}
 ```
-where clone-dir is the path to the folder `pytpolycontain`
+where clone-dir is the path to the folder `pypolycontain`

 ## Dependencies:
 * Gurobi 7.0 or later [Gurobi](https://gurobi.com) (Free Academic License)